Robert S. Laws: Virginia Avenue Baptist Church

 Laws graduated from the Preparatory Department at Howard University in 1875.

 From 1875-1891, Laws served as pastor of the Virginia Avenue Baptist (Colored) Church, later renamed Friendship Baptist Church.

-Laws remained active in the community.
-In 1883, he also worked for the Washington (DC) Bee newspaper, being in charge of the South Washington office of the paper.
+In 1883, Laws also worked for the Washington Bee newspaper in Washington, D.C., where he managed one of its offices covering the southeast and southwest sections of the city.
 Laws was also appointed to a committee for the Freedman's Savings Bank.
 By 1886, Laws was a "news editor" at the Washington Bee.

-In April 1883, Laws was one of four speakers at the 21st anniversary emancipation celebration in Washington, DC.
+In April 1883, Laws was one of four speakers at the 21st anniversary emancipation celebration in Washington, D.C.
 He reviewed the emancipation parade with the honored guest and speaker Frederick Douglass as well as with Col. Milton M. Holland and Mr. W. Calvin Chase.

-Robert and Patsey Laws, according to the 1900 US Census, had one child who was no longer living.
-A newborn named Robert Laws died November 1884 and was buried in Payne's Cemetery, which was located in the African American community.
+According to the 1900 census, Robert and Patsey Laws had one child, who was then no longer living.
+A newborn named Robert Laws died November 1884 and was buried in Payne's Cemetery.

 Mount Olive Baptist Church

-Laws was associated with Mount Olive Baptist Church in Pittsburgh, Pennsylvania as early as August 1901, but was not officially named pastor until November 1901.
+Laws was associated with Mount Olive Baptist Church in Pittsburgh, Pennsylvania since at least August 1901, but was not officially named pastor until November 1901.
 In June 1902, Laws led about 100 persons in a baptism service at a local river.

-On Monday, September 15, 1902 a delegation of African American Baptist pastors left Pittsburgh to attend the National Baptist Convention in Birmingham, Alabama.
+On September 15, 1902, a delegation of African American Baptist pastors left Pittsburgh to attend the National Baptist Convention in Birmingham, Alabama.
 Between 5,000 and 7,000 delegates from across the country were expected.

-On September 20, educators Booker T. Washington of Tuskegee Institute, William Hooper Council, founder of Alabama A&M from Normal, Alabama, and Richard Robert Wright, Sr. of Savannah, Georgia were scheduled to speak at Shiloh Baptist Church, the largest African American church in Birmingham.
+On September 20, educators Booker T. Washington of Tuskegee Institute, William Hooper Council, founder of Alabama A&M from Normal, Alabama, and Richard Robert Wright, Sr. of Savannah, Georgia, were scheduled to speak at Shiloh Baptist Church, the largest African American church in Birmingham.
 There was a physical dispute between two individuals after Booker T. Washington's speech.
 Someone shouted "fight" and the crowd of nearly 2,000 in the church interpreted this as "fire" and scrambled to leave the building.
 The stampede within Shiloh Baptist Church killed 115 convention attendees.

 The Pittsburgh delegation of Black pastors sustained no injuries, though it took two days to confirm that Rev. Robert S. Laws was unharmed.

 Death

-Robert and Patsey Laws had residence at 708 19th Street, NE in Washington, DC for several years, including 1901 and 1902, according to Washington, DC City Directories.
-Patsey Laws did not move to Pittsburgh and took in washing to earn money.
+Robert and Patsey Laws resided at 708 19th Street, NE in Washington, D.C. for several years, including in 1901 and 1902, according to Washington, D.C. city directories.
+Patsey Laws did not move to Pittsburgh, and washed clothes to earn money.

-Rev. Robert S. Laws died of pneumonia on May 16, 1903, in Pittsburgh.
+Laws contracted pneumonia and died in Pittsburgh on May 16, 1903.
 He was buried at Homewood Cemetery in Pittsburgh.